bingoohuang/eql/README.md

 SELECT TO_CHAR(SYSTIMESTAMP, 'HH24:MI:SS.FF6') FROM DUAL
 ```

-The default cache model is based on guava cache with 1 day write expired.
+The default cache model is based on guava cache with 1 day expired after write.

 If you want to use an alternative cache model, you can use write like following:
 ```sql